EASS-HIT-PART-A-2024-CLASS-VI/MasterMinutesShaked/README.md

-# 📅 MasterMinutes: A LLM-Powered Task Scheduler API
+# 📅MasterMinutes: A LLM-Powered Task Scheduler Application

-A **FastAPI**-based project that leverages a **Large Language Model (LLM)** to intelligently schedule tasks based on user-defined constraints.
-This project automates and optimizes the scheduling process, making it more efficient and adaptable.
+MasterMinutes is an AI-powered Pomodoro-based task scheduling application that helps you stay focused and productive.
+Leveraging advanced LLM capabilities, it intelligently organizes your tasks, optimizes work sessions, and provides smart recommendations to enhance time management.
+Whether you're tackling deep work, managing multiple projects, or simply aiming to boost efficiency, MasterMinutes ensures you make the most of every minute.
 ---
 ## 📊 Project Diagram